 Methods of Exploiting Anodic Aluminum Oxide and Block Copolymer as Templates

 One method of producing nanostructures is by using nanoscale templates.
 In this note, PS-b-PMMA copolymer and anodic aluminum oxide are used as templates.
-During the formation process, an XE-100 Atomic Force Microscope (AFM) is used for verifying the size and the shape of the produced templates for nanostructures, and thus produced nano-dot arrays.
+During the formation process, a Park Atomic Force Microscope (AFM) is used for verifying the size and the shape of the produced templates for nanostructures, and thus produced nano-dot arrays.

 Like crystals, by making periodic structures, devices such as optoelectric devices, information storage, and optic sensors can be created.
 In this note, to achieve such periodic structures (or templates), two kinds of methods are introduced.